buzzer-re/Write-ups/2020/Hackthebox/Machine - Sauna/README.md

 session setup failed: NT_STATUS_LOGON_FAILURE
 ```

-Running with user "%", the smb service already know that this is an Guest/Anonymous login, but this machine ***does not allows guest logins***.
+Running with user "%", the smb service already knows that this is an Guest/Anonymous login, but this machine ***does not allows guest logins***.
 Sad for us, but my next and almost successful step was to look into AD itself using LDAP protocol.

 ## Second shot: ldapsearch as guest [Half Success]